The wedding guide: how to pull off your outfit (1/4)

 However, if we refocus on the event that interests us, I still have one piece of advice: don't try to be original at all costs .

-It's a marriage.
-We must be dignified and solemn.
-This doesn't mean boring and sad, it just means that the outfit shouldn't take precedence over the atmosphere of the wedding.
-A tie that is too garish has the power to eclipse the bride's smile.
-It's powerful, an ugly tie.
+It's a wedding.
+You have to be dignified and solemn.
+That doesn't mean boring and sad, it just means that the outfit shouldn't take over the atmosphere of the wedding.
+A tie that's too flashy has the power to overshadow the bride's smile.
+An ugly tie is powerful.
 We don't realize it.
 So, sobriety is your best ally.

 What color for the shirt?